We are now taking booking requests for our looms for

 Who will be in the studio with me for basic tech support?

-Open hours will always be staffed by LMRM’s studio monitors!
-We’re here to minimize technical issues and do our best to make sure you feel confident at our looms.
+Open hours will always be staffed by LMRM!
+We’re here to minimize technical issues and do our best to make sure you feel confident working on our floor loom.

 How far in advance or last minute can I book?